martynsmith/node-irc/docs/API.rst

     `messageSplit` will split up large messages sent with the `say` method into multiple messages of length fewer than `messageSplit` characters.

+    Setting `debug` to true will emit timestamped messages to the console using `util.log` when certain events are fired.

+    `autoRejoin` has the client rejoin channels after being kicked.

     Setting `autoConnect` to false prevents the Client from connecting on instantiation.
 You will need to call `connect()` on the client instance::